cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `value`: *float* - Value of the reward

-`confidence`: *float* - Weight the reward has relative to other rewards.

-### ```all_user_data(self)```
+### ```get_nb_sources(self)`

-Generator method to iterate over all user_data making up this reward.
+Return the number of source rewards this reward is based upon.

 Parameters: None

+Return: Number of sources.

+### ```all_sources(self)```

+Generator method to iterate over all sources making up this reward.

+Parameters: None

-Return: *generator(byte strings)* - A generator for the user_data in the reward (from individual feedbacks that make up the reward).
-The user_data is a serialization of a protobuf class sent by the originator, and it is the responsibility of the receiving actor to decode it (i.e. to know what class is supposed to be received).
+Return: *generator(tuple(float, float, string, google.protobuf.Any instance))* - A generator for the sources in the reward (simple rewards that make up this final/aggregate reward).

+- tuple[0]: *float* - The value of the source reward.
+- tuple[1]: *float* - The confidence level of the reward value.
+- tuple[2]: *string* - Name of the sender.
+- tuple[3]: *google.protobuf.Any instance* - Data for a user specific reward format.
+Can be `None` if no specific data was provided.
+The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

 [1]: ./cogment-yaml.md
 [4]: ../../concepts/glossary.md#actor-class